radiomad/fieldfox_SA_program/README.md

 ## Usage

-1. Make sure that your computer and FieldFox are connected via Ethernet cable.
+1. Make sure your computer is connected to a FieldFox via Ethernet cable.
 (https://www.youtube.com/watch?v=eFyncm23YpY)

-2. Run main.py file and enter IP address of FieldFox.
+2. Run main.py file and enter IP address of FieldFox to connect.